vintagetoolpatch/vintagetoolpatch.github.io/_posts/2022-11-18-record-043-depth-stop.md

 ![Soldering](/assets/images/record-043-depth-stop/17-soldering.jpg)
 ![More Lapping](/assets/images/record-043-depth-stop/18-more-lapping.jpg)

 It wasn't until I was done and comparing the fit to the original that I noticed how un-flat the normal depth stop is.
 The original also wiggles and flexes quite a bit.
-Both of the new stops seem to be a good bit more stable, but it doesn't make one lick of a different in use!
+All of the new stops seem to be a good bit more stable, but it doesn't make one lick of a different in use!

-With both the rosewood fence and brass depth stop, I now have one good looking Record 043!
+With the rosewood fence, slotted brass screws, and brass depth stop, I now have one good looking Record 043!